Sprained Ankle Exercises

 Slow ankle eversion

-Ankle eversion is also sometimes known as supination and is the movement of turning the foot so the sole faces outwards (away from the other foot).
+Ankle eversion is the movement of turning the sole of the foot outwards, away from the other foot.

 Step down counterbalance front